Services

 North Liberty and Long Streets

 Vegetables grown in the garden by guests and volunteers are distributed through the Food Pantry and used for meals at Jeannie’s Kitchen.
-Steve Combs, Volunteer Coordinator.
+Formerly under the direction of volunteer Steve McCombs, Garden of Eatin’ is overseen by volunteers from Happy Roots.

 General Resources